I make green pesto quite often from scratch, but I had never made a low FODMAP red pesto yet. While red pesto also is a delicious addition to dishes.

 Perfect for in a pasta sauce, as a spread on a cracker or mixed with some lactose-free crème fraîche as a dip sauce.
 And it is also very simple to make!

-The basis of red pesto consists of sundried tomatoes and grilled bell pepper.
-Often red pesto contains a little more sundried tomatoes than grilled bell pepper.
+The basis of red pesto consists of sundried tomatoes and grilled bell pepper:

 - Sundried tomatoes: these are very limited low FODMAP.
 At 16 gram per serving they contain an average amount of fructose.
 A safe serving is 8 gram or 3 pieces according to Monash University.